QubesOS/qubes-doc/user/advanced-topics/secondary-storage.rst

 ^^^^^^^^^^^^^

-Theses steps assume you have already created a separate Btrfs filesystem for your second drive., that it is encrypted with LUKS and it is mounted.
-It is recommended to use a subvolume as it enables compression and excess storage can be use for other things.
+Theses steps assume you have already created a separate Btrfs filesystem for your second drive, that it is encrypted with LUKS and it is mounted.
+It is recommended to use a subvolume as it enables snapshotting the VM data independently of any other files that you may want to store on the filesystem.

 It is possible to use an existing Btrfs storage if it is configured.
 In dom0, available Btrfs storage can be displayed using: